sidupadhyay21/UWMadison-CourseChatbot/README.md

 4. Run the streamlit app
    - streamlit run <location that you've saved the project>/UWMadison-CourseChatbot/embeddingChatbot.py

-Optional:
-5. The course data used for this chatbot came from https://github.com/maggardcolin/uw-madison-course-data.
+5 (Optional).
+The course data used for this chatbot came from https://github.com/maggardcolin/uw-madison-course-data.
 You can use this repository to get updated course data.
    - follow this repositories instructions to get a json file and move that file back into the course chatbot project folder.
    - run the toCSV.py file with your new data as an argument to prep the data to be used to make new embeddings